sirrahd/resume/resume.txt

 Andrew Harris
 =============

-me@drew-harris.com
+anharri@microsoft.com

 Work Experience
 ---------------

-*   **Microsoft** (Cambridge, MA and Osaka, Japan)
+*   **Microsoft** (Cambridge, MA)

     Program Manager II, *Office Collaboration Experiences*, 2015-
-    -   Building new collaboration features for cross-platform Office apps.
+    -   Building new collaboration features for cross-platform Office applications.

-    Program Manager II, *SkyDrive Pro*, 2013-2014
+    Program Manager II, *OneDrive for Business*, 2013-2014
-    -   Managed development of OneDrive for Business Mac client.
+    -   Managed development of the OneDrive for Business Mac client beta.
-    -   Lead efforts to improve telemetry for SkyDrive Pro service usage and stability.
-    -   Drove initiatives to reduce support costs and improve diagnostic data collection from support engagements.
+    -   Led the OneDrive for Business Mac Technology Adoption Program (TAP), managing over 100 customer relationships.
+    -   Drove initiatives to improve the reliability of the OneDrive for Business Windows client by improving client telemetry and establishing processes to find and fix bugs collected through all sources.
+    -   Received RedZone award for significantly reducing the cost of supporting the OneDrive for Business Windows sync client.
-    -   Coached intern teams for the Foundry program.
+    -   Coached intern teams for the New England Foundry internship program.

     Program Manager, *SharePoint*, 2009-2012
-    -   Designed and led core SharePoint 2013/Office 365 initiatives
+    -   Designed and led SharePoint 2013/Office 365 social initiatives
-        including social newsfeeds, infrastructure, and APIs.
+        including newsfeeds and social APIs.
-    -   Worked with designers to define an entirely new SharePoint design langauge.
+    -   Worked with designers to define a new SharePoint design language for SharePoint My Sites.
     -   Pushed for the design of RESTful APIs in SharePoint to support 3rd-party and mobile applications.
-    -   Advised CTOs of Fortune 500 companies interested in deploying Microsoft software as a Technology Adoption Program lead.
+    -   Advised CTOs of Fortune 500 companies interested in deploying Microsoft software as a TAP lead.
     -   Spoke at conferences in front of hundreds of participants, including TechReady and SharePoint Conference.

-*   **Applied Research Lab** (University Park, PA)

-    Research Assistant, 2008-2009

-    -   Developed algorithms and simulations for for image processing and artificial intelligence for autonomous underwater vehicles.

-*   **Penn State University** (University Park, PA)

-    Research Assistant, 2006-2008

-    -   Built software and hardware systems to automate the collection and analysis of data for experiments in local jamming of granular media (playing with sand) in the Magnetic Materials and Granular Media Group.

 Education
 ---------